Menstrual Cycle Mapping

 Menstrual cycle mapping consists of a month-long assessment of a woman’s key reproductive hormones.

 Evidence shows that hormonal imbalances can be the root cause of many chronic health issues, and imbalances that affect a woman’s menstrual cycle are no exception.
+Menstrual cycle mapping can help determine a woman’s point of ovulation during the month.

 Conditions that can be influenced by a woman’s menstrual hormones include premenstrual syndrome (PMS), premenstrual dysphoric disorder (PMDD), and infertility.
 Out-of-balance levels can contribute to symptoms such as migraines, mood swings, and heavy bleeding or painful periods.